R2Northstar/NorthstarBlog/_posts/2024-08-26-payload-gamemode.md

-version of the mode before starting anything on my own — if there was anything I could start from — but the code wasn't touched ever since he lost motivation to work on it due to broken navmeshes, it was extremely bare-bones: starting from that code or building an entire new one from scratch would be equivalent options.
+version of the mode before starting anything on my own — if there was anything I could start from — but the code wasn't touched ever since he lost motivation to work on it due to broken navmeshes.
+It was extremely bare-bones so starting from that code or building an entire new one from scratch would take equally long.

 ## Speedrunning the code